Learn What You'll Do as an FBI Agent

 - Collect evidence of espionage activities

 FBI education might include experience in law, law enforcement or the military.
 All of these will help if you're interested in working for the law enforcement branch of the FBI.
 If you'd rather work for the FBI regarding matters related to financial crime or fraud, then experience in the finance sector is necessary.

 Candidates must successfully complete written and oral examinations, medical and physical exams, a psychological assessment, and an exhaustive background investigation.
 Also, candidates must be between 23 and 36 years of age at the time of appointment.
 Because AllCriminalJusticeSchools.com is not affiliated with any local, state or federal agency, you should be sure to check with your local FBI field office to see if the program you're interested in has any other specific requirements or restrictions.

 Skills, Schooling & Experience

-The FBI looks for candidates who have a criminal justice degree (bachelor's or master's), or a degree in one of the following areas: engineering/science, accounting/finance or foreign languages.
-Then you'll need two to three years of work experience.
+The U.S, Bureau of Labor Statistics 2012-13 Occupational Outlook Handbook* notes that the FBI looks for candidates who have a criminal justice degree (bachelor's or master's), or a degree in one of the following areas: engineering/science, accounting/finance or foreign languages.
+Then you'll need at least three years of work experience.
 After you've been accepted by the agency, you'll head to the FBI academy on the U.S. Marine Corps base in Quantico, Virginia for 17 weeks.